 Chicken Katsu is one of the chicken entrees you might order that is most accessible if you have never gone to a Japanese restaurant.
 It resembles a gourmet version of fried chicken, but better.

 What are panko breadcrumbs?

 If panko is unfamiliar to you, don’t worry; it’s neither unusual nor difficult.
-Simply said, panko is a kind of breadcrumbs that differs somewhat from regular breadcrumbs.
+Simply said, panko is a kind of breadcrumb that differs somewhat from regular breadcrumbs.
 The type of white bread from which panko is formed makes a difference.
 The term “panko,” which is taken from a Japanese word, is often used in Japanese cuisine for light breading.

-Compared to regular breadcrumbs, panko breadcrumbs are crispier, lighter and fluffier.
-Panko produces a fantastic light and crispy coating since it is not dense and so absorbs less fat and grease.
+Compared to regular breadcrumbs, panko breadcrumbs are crispier, lighter, and fluffier.
+Panko produces a fantastic light and crispy coating since it is not dense, and so absorbs less fat and grease.
 Panko may be made at home, purchased at most stores, and of course, ordered online.

 What is tonkatsu sauce?

 Tonkatsu sauce, also known as Chicken Katsu sauce, is a barbecue sauce from Japan.
 It is thick and tangy and ideal for spreading on sandwiches or dipping your favorite fried foods in.
 This sauce is also available pre-made for purchase.